FAQ

 • Studio Sessions: I will always book sessions in the morning (starting no later than 12pm).
 The time will vary depending on whether there are siblings, as generally young children are cranky from late morning – mid day these sessions are scheduled a bit earlier in the morning.

-• Studio Sessions: If you are bringing along siblings I generally do all sibling + family shots within the first 30-45 minutes.
-After this time I do strongly recommend you have a plan for either dad or another carer to take the kids to the park or home, as the session is 2-3 hours this is a long time and in my experience its the least stressful and most comfortable strategy for all parties.
+• Studio Sessions: If you are bringing along siblings I generally do all sibling + family shots within the first 30-45 minutes (if siblings are willing).
+After this time I do strongly recommend you have a plan for either dad or another carer to take the kids off for a break or home, as the session is 2-3 hours this is a long time & in my experience its the least stressful & most comfortable strategy for all parties.

 • Baby is number one priority – so if baby needs a break or a feed, we stop, it’s a great time for a chat or cuppa break too 🙂